-In the field of medicine, there is a constant struggle to prolong and enrich life.
+There is a constant struggle in the field of medicine to prolong and enrich life.
 I went into medicine because I wanted to be a part of this effort and chose pediatrics because of my love of children.
-As the fourth in a family of eight children, I have experienced everything from germs and bruises to sibling rivalry and compromises.
-Having my own children has further expanded my life experience.
-I am happily married to Thach, and we have three children, a set of twin girls and one boy.
+As the fourth in a family of eight children, I have experience with everything from germs and bruises to sibling rivalry and compromises.
+Raising my own three children expands my life experience.
+I am happily married to Thach and we have twin girls and one boy.
 While balancing a full career in medicine with family is hard, I would not change my vocation.
-I believe that my life experience, my training, and my family have prepared me for the practice of pediatrics.
-I hope to have an opportunity to be in a partnership with you to care for the health and well-being of your children.
+I believe that my life experience, my training and my family prepare me for the practice of pediatrics.
+I hope to partner with you to care for the health and well-being of your children.